 5.4.4 Out-of-Synch detection and Resynchronization of T-ID

-In case the network does not receive an Inventory Response from a AIoT Device after an Individual Inventory Request, then it can indicate that the AIoT Device and network is out-of-synch with the TIDs.
+In case the network does not receive an Inventory Response from an AIoT Device after an Individual Inventory Request, it may occur because that the AIoT Device and the network are out of synch with the T-IDs.
 The out-of-synch can happen if e.g.:

 - The Inventory Response or Command Response from the Device was lost during transmission due to radio link issues e.g. interference, range, etc. in that case the AIoT Device would generate the T-ID_n+1, but the ADM would not generate the T-ID_n+1 or know that the device has received the T-ID_n+1 as it did not get any response.

-- Something went wrong during the Inventory procedure e.g. the AIoT Device managed to write to the NVM but not send the inventory response or command response or the AIoT Device sent the inventory response or command response but was not able to write to the NVM.
+- Something went wrong during the Inventory or Command procedure e.g., the AIoT Device managed to write to the NVM but not send the inventory response or command response, or the AIoT Device sent the inventory response or command response but was not able to write to the NVM.

 This means that the ADM either has a T-ID that is older or newer than the T-ID in the AIoT Device.
 They can never be more than one off.

-T-ID sequence recovery is possible if the network performs Individual Inventory with both T-ID_n-1 or T-ID_n+1.
+T-ID sequence recovery is possible if the network performs Individual Inventory with T-ID_n-1 or T-ID_n+1.
+When the AIOTF invokes Nadm_SecTID_Get service operation with Resynchronization indicator to indicate T-ID sequence recovery to the ADM, the ADM provides T-ID_n-1 and/or T-ID_n+1 of the AIoT device to the AIOTF.
 When the AIoT device responds to the network, the network adjusts the sequence, and both are in synch again.

 Alternatively, the network can use concealed T-ID type using the permanent identifier and then send a command to provide a new T-ID to the device which it stores in the device.